 Trilogy is committed to prompt, complete, and accurate billing of all services provided to residents for payment by residents, government agencies, or other third-party payors.
 Billing shall be made only for services actually provided, directly or under contract, pursuant to all terms and conditions specified by the government or third-party payor and consistent with industry practice.
 Trilogy and its employees shall not make or submit any false or misleading entries on any MDS assessments or bills or claim forms, and no employee shall engage in any arrangement, or participate in such an arrangement at the direction of another employee (including any officer of Trilogy or a supervisor), that results in such prohibited acts.
 Any false statement on any bill or claim form shall subject the employee to disciplinary action by Trilogy including possible termination of employment.
 False claims and billing fraud may take a variety of different forms, including, but not limited to, false statements supporting claims for payment, misrepresentation of material facts, concealment of material facts, or theft of benefits or payments from the party entitled to receive them.
 Trilogy and employees shall specifically refrain from engaging in the following billing practices:

 Trilogy will treat all vendor and supplier relationships in a fair and reasonable manner, consistent with all applicable laws and good business practices.
 We promote competitive procurement to the maximum extent practicable.
 Our selection of suppliers and vendors will be made on the basis of objective criteria including quality, price, delivery, and service.
 Our purchasing decisions will be made on the supplier's ability to meet our needs, and not on personal relationships and friendships.
 We will always employ the highest ethical standards in the administration of all purchasing activities.
-Trilogy employees may accept gifts that are valued less than or equal to $250 per employee per year from any one vendor or organization that has a business relationship with Trilogy.
+Trilogy employees may accept gifts that are handmade and of nominal value per employee per year from any one vendor or organization that has a business relationship with Trilogy.
 However, gifts from vendors are discouraged.
 For purposes of this paragraph, physicians practicing in Trilogy facilities are considered to have such a relationship.
-Perishable or consumable gifts given to a department or group are not subject to any specific limitation.
 Trilogy employees cannot accept gifts of monetary value from residents.
 However, it is permitted to accept handmade gifts and crafts that have only intrinsic value.
 You may never accept cash or cash equivalents, such as gift certificates.
 Finally, under no circumstances may you solicit a gift.

 We are committed to ethical and legal conduct that is compliant with all relevant laws and regulations and to correcting wrongdoing wherever it may occur in the organization.
 Each employee has an individual responsibility for reporting any activity by any employee, physician, subcontractor, or vendor that appears to violate applicable laws, rules, regulations, or this Code.
 In general reports can be made to your immediate supervisor or to the Compliance Officer.